sbw70/verification-constraints/README.md

 decisions.
 Compromise of the intermediary does not confer authorization capability.

-Eight constraint modules address distinct authority-migration vectors across distributed, hardware-constrained, ledger-connected, and air-gapped environments.
+Eleven constraint modules address distinct authority-migration vectors across distributed, hardware-constrained, ledger-connected, and air-gapped environments.
 All modules are implementation-agnostic and designed for independent application.